ncatlab/nlab-content/pages/1/5/3/6/16351/content.md

 +-- {: .num_remark}
 ###### Remark

-If one drops standard regularity assumptions on manifolds then theorem \ref{Embedding} may break.
+If one drops the second countability assumption on manifolds then theorem \ref{Embedding} may break.
 For instance allowing [[countable set|uncountably]] many connected components, then there are counterexamples ([MO discussion](http://mathoverflow.net/a/91445)).

 =--